-If the cutting edge wears down near the blade frame structure, remove the cutting edge and flip it over so the unworn top edge is now on the bottom.
-Reinstall the cutting edge onto the blade.
-When both sides of the cutting edge have been worn down, the cutting edge will need to be replaced.
+If the cutting edges wear down near the blade frame structure, remove the cutting edges and flip over so the unworn top edge is now on the bottom.
+Reinstall the cutting edges onto the V-blade.
+When both sides of the cutting edges have been worn down, the cutting edges will need to be replaced.
+Always reverse or replace both cutting edges at the same time.

-NOTE: It is normal for the forward edge of the cutting edge to wear faster than the rest of the cutting edge, if the blade is used extensively in the left and/or right angled positions.
-To help minimize this effect, make sure the blade is level and that the skid shoes are adjusted properly.
+NOTE: It is normal for the forward edge of the cutting edges to wear faster than the rest of the cutting edge if the V-blade is used extensively in the swept forward position or in the left and right angled positions.
+To help minimize this effect, make sure the blade is level from side to side and that the skid shoes are adjusted properly.